eugmill/eugmill.github.io/source/_posts/2014-05-01-palindromes-sets-xor.markdown

 If two or more characters are unpaired, this breaks down.
 So for instance `lllo` has an unpaired `l` and therefore can't form a palindrome.

-Looking at line 1, my first throught was that this was a good case for the ruby `inject` method (or `reduce`).
+Looking at line 2 above, my first throught was that this was a good case for the ruby `inject` method (or `reduce`).

 ```ruby
 def possible_palindrome?(string)